JanCaha/cpp-viewshed-library/README.md

 # Viewshed a Cpp library to calculate Viewshed and extract LoS on Digital Surface Models

-Library using QGIS, QT API and C++17 features to calculate visibility (viewshed) and additional information about it.
+Library using QGIS, QT API and C++17 features to calculate visibility (viewshed), inverse visibility and additional information about it.
 The library is developed and tested on Linux.

 ## Using the library